Brent Sopel: Chicago Blackhawks

 Heading into the 2007–08 season with no contract, Sopel was invited to the Detroit Red Wings' training camp.
 However, on September 28, 2007, Sopel left Detroit's camp, instead signing a one-year, $1.5 million contract with the Chicago Blackhawks after the Red Wings had only offered a one-year, $500,000 contract.
 On January 10, 2008, Sopel signed a three-year, $7 million contract extension with the Blackhawks, keeping him in Chicago through to the 2010–11 season.
-On June 9, 2010, Brent Sopel won the Stanley Cup with the Chicago Blackhawks.

-In June 2010, Sopel brought the team's recently-won Stanley Cup to the 2010 Chicago Gay Pride Parade.
+On December 26, 2007, in a 5–2 win over the Nashville Predators, Sopel sustained a broken finger, resulting in him missing the next seven games.
+He then would miss 12 more games due to a wrist injury sustained on February 20, 2008, in a 3–0 win over the Minnesota Wild.
+He ended the season with a goal and 19 assists for 20 points in 58 contests.

+After playing 23 games with the Blackhawks with two points recorded (a goal and an assist) to start the 2008–09 season, Sopel underwent elbow surgery, sidelining him for the remainder of the season.

+Sopel played in 73 games for the Blackhawks in the 2009–10 season recording a goal and seven assists for eight points.
+His resurgent season resulted in him being named the Blackhawks nominee for the Bill Masterton Memorial Trophy as the player who best exemplifies the qualities of perseverance, sportsmanship, and dedication to hockey but was not named a top three finalist by the NHL.
+On June 9, 2010, Brent Sopel won the Stanley Cup with the Chicago Blackhawks as the team defeated the Philadelphia Flyers in six games in the Stanley Cup Finals.
+He ended the 2010 playoffs with a goal and five assists for six points in all 22 playoff games.
+On June 22, Sopel brought the team's recently-won Stanley Cup to the 2010 Chicago Gay Pride Parade.
 Sopel brought the Cup to the parade in honour of the late Brendan Burke, son of his former general manager while playing for Vancouver, Brian Burke, to display it in the Chicago Gay Pride Parade, stating to the press that honouring Burke's legacy and his father's example of familial support and tolerance was one of his reasons for marching in the parade.